jon-jacky/Piety/scripts/README.md

 - **background.py**: Demonstrate printing to editor buffers from the background.
 Use a while loop, not the Piety event loop.

+- **demo.md**: Description of *demo.py*.

+- **demo.py**: Uses *piety.run* to run the three jobs
+  created by *session*, concurrently with two timestamp tasks created in this script.
+The two timestamp tasks can be seen updating editor windows at the same time the user edits and updates text in other windows or in the scrolling command region.

 - **embedded.py**: Uses *piety.run* with two concurrent file
    writer tasks created by *writers*, but without an interactive interpreter.
 Shows that Piety can run in a "headless" mode with no